CaiGroup/SeqFISHSyndromeDecoding.jl/docs/src/example_decode.md

 ```

-The SeqFISHSyndromeDecoding package requires that they hybridization column be UInt8s (to increase efficiency), and that
+The SeqFISHSyndromeDecoding package requires that the hybridization column be UInt8s (to increase efficiency), and that
 there be a z column (for generality to 3d data)